popeindustries/buddy/README.md

 ## Plugins

 As of version 4, all `transfigure-*` packages have been deprecated in favour of `buddy-plugin-*` package names, now properly referred to as "plugins".
-In addition, in order to keep install times in check, all compressors have been broken out into separate plugin packages.
+In addition, in order to keep install times in check, all compressors have been broken out into separate plugin packages as well.

 #### Compiler plugins